cyanreg/avtransport/draft-qproto-spec.md

 | Bit set | Description                                                             |
 |---------|-------------------------------------------------------------------------|
 |     0x1 | Indicates stream is a still picture and no further packets will arrive. |

+The `derived_stream_id` denotes the stream ID of which this stream is a variant of.
+It MAY be used to signal streams which carry the same content, but with a different codec or resolution.
+If the stream is standalone, or it's meant to be the default variant, `derived_stream_id` MUST match `stream_id`.

 Data packets
 ------------